DiogoAleixodeAndrade/DiogoAleixodeAndrade/README.md

 <div align="center">

-### 🚀 Always learning.
-Always building.
-Always improving.
+### 🚀 Building my career at the intersection of Engineering, Data, Automation, and Software Development.

 </div>